wiseaidev/Face-Recogntion-Detection/README.md

-# Face_Detection
+# Face_Recognition_Detection
-This project implements a face detection algorithm using skin segmentation RGB-YCrCb-HSV.
+This project implements a face detection algorithm using skin segmentation RGB-YCrCb-HSV, viola jones and face recogition using LBPH method.